java-a/lab12/README.md

 There can be some input exceptions, for example, illegal characters in the name or illegal input date.

-So we create a class `FormatException ` to deal with these illegal input.
+So we create a class `FormatException ` to deal with these illegal inputs.
 We use `NameFormatException` to indicate illegal characters, and `NumberFormatException` to indicate illegal date.

-For a exception class defined by yourself, it has to extend from `Exception`
+For a exception class defined by yourself, it has to be extended from `Exception`

 ```java
 public class FormatException extends Exception {